Does your Blog content look like this…………..

 What is really good about Emily is she has the good ideas and an understanding of “story”, but now our joint mission is to make it digestible, as one day she will not have me to edit her posts

-I’d like to hear from some interns…. does this make sense to you?
+I’d like to hear from writers, interns…. anyone who contributes posts to a blog…….does this make sense to you?
 Please comment (in small, tasty bites) below.

 Images: top ©unknown, second@Alice Wang with special thanks, third @CASUDI